covcom/304CEM/01 Introduction to JavaScript/README.md

   4.6.85.31
 ```

-## 2 A Simple Example
+## 2 Variables and Scope

 In the following examples we will be using a _node module_ to capture user input.

 Load up the `todo.js` script and read through it to understand how it works.
 There are lots of code comments to assist you.
-Note:
-1. the use of **const** instead of var.
-Node already supports many ECMA6 features, there is a full [list](https://nodejs.org/en/docs/es6/) available so you know what is supported.
-2. the work is handled by a callback to avoid blocking the main thread.

 Before you can run the script you need to install the _module dependencies_.
 These are listed in the `package.json` file.
 This is formatted as a `json` document, you will learn mre about this in a later topic.
 Open this up and look for the `dependences` array, it specifies that we need to install the `readline-sync` module.
 To install this you need to use the _terminal_ to navigate to the directory then run `npm install`.
 Notice that you now have a new directory called `node_modules/`.